Futures Fins introduces environmentally friendly stand-up paddleboard fin

 Flow – The fin’s shape is known as the foil, and has an impact on how water flows under the board.
 The fin is hydrodynamically shaped from front to back.
 The shape can determine how much lift is achieved in various wave conditions, in addition to how much drag is created under the board.

-The new biocomposite-based fins tested just as well in these three categories, but at a lighter weight as compared to the products they were replacing.
+The new biocomposite-based stand-up paddleboard fins tested just as well in these three categories, but at a lighter weight as compared to the products they were replacing.

 Previous attempts to manufacture an eco-friendly fin